kojix2/chatgpt-cli/README.md

-# ChatGPT Shell
+# ChatGPT CLI

-ChatGPT Shell is a command-line interface (CLI) tool for interacting with OpenAI's ChatGPT API.
+ChatGPT CLI is a command-line interface (CLI) tool for interacting with OpenAI's ChatGPT API.
 It allows users to communicate with the GPT-3.5 Turbo model, an advanced language generation model, and receive context-based responses.
 Users can also adjust API parameters, use magic commands to perform various actions within the CLI, fetch content from URLs, and replace specified file contents.

 ## Features